 The Danish Energy Agency is the National Market Surveillance Authority

-The Danish Energy Agency enforce whether the rules on Energy-Labelling and Ecodesign are upheld in Denmark.
+The Danish Safety Technology Authority enforce whether the rules on Energy-Labelling and Ecodesign are complied with in Denmark.
 The market surveillance includes four types of control: internet controls, shop controls, document inspections and measurement inspections.
-The Secretariat for Ecodesign and Energy-Labelling is responsible for the practical elements of the market surveillance on behalf of the Danish Energy Agency.